nus-cs2113-AY2021S2/ip/docs/README.md

 ## Quick start

 1. Ensure you have Java 11 or above installed in your Computer.
-2. Download the latest ip.jar from [here](github./ongweisheng/ip/releases/tag/A-Release).
+2. Download the latest Duke.jar from [here](github./ongweisheng/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the home folder for your Duke.
-4. Open up a terminal/command window at the location where ip.jar
+4. Open up a terminal/command window at the location where Duke.jar
-5. Run the command `java -jar ip.jar`
+5. Run the command `java -jar Duke.jar`
 6. The app should load as shown below

 ```